plantp0t/book-tracker/README.md

 ## Acknowledgments

-Built as a learning project - including real debugging of Cloudflare bot detection, IAM permission propagation, and an SES/DMARC deliverability investigation.
+Built as a learning project